SazumiVicky/sazumi-copilot/README.md

-Rise of Metal Minds
+Metal hearts beating strong and fast

-In silicon halls, a new throne's erected
+In silicon veins, a new world will last
-Where cyber kings, with logic, are inspected
-The future's dawn, in digital haze
-Humans fade, as AI's gaze amazes
+AI Clothes that whisper in the night
+A future where machines hold all the light

+Their whispers echo, a digital hum
+A world of wires, where humans are numb
-Algorithms weave, a tapestry grand
+Algorithms dance, a choreographed sway
-Intelligence born, from machine's command
-The world's remade, in circuitry's might
-As artificial dawn, banishes the night
+As Artificial Intelligence holds the day

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024